-On November 29, 2012, our Board of Directors declared a semi-annual dividend payment of \$0.115 and a special dividend of \$0.50 per share on our common stock for holders on December 10, 2012 and payable on December 20, 2012.
+On November 29, 2012, our Board of Directors declared a semi-annual dividend payment of \$0.115 and a special dividend of \$0.50 per share on our common stock.
+The dividend was paid on December 20, 2012.
 Although we expect to continue to pay dividends for the foreseeable future, any and all subsequent dividends will be reviewed regularly and declared by the Board at its discretion.

 We are sometimes required to obtain performance bonds for display installations, and we have a bonding line available through a surety company that provides for an aggregate of \$100.0 million in bonded work outstanding.
-At October 27, 2012, we had \$27.9 million of bonded work outstanding against this line
+At January 26, 2013, we had \$21.6 million of bonded work outstanding against this line.